puppetlabs/influxdb/REFERENCE.md

 Data type: `Boolean`

 Whether to use http or https connections.
-Defaults to true (https).

 Default value: ``true``